 These easy Strawberry Muffins pack in a lot of nutrition but are also tender and naturally sweet enough to nourish and please the kids.

 They have a nice hit of lemon flavor, which is so good with the fresh berries.
-(Lemon is great with blueberry muffins too!)
+(Lemon is great with Lemon Blueberry Muffins too!)
 And a mix of whole grain flour and oats to add fiber, without weighing them down.
-They’re one of our favorite muffins to make for the whole family.
+They’re one of our favorite muffins for kids to make for the whole family.

 You can make them ahead and tuck them into the fridge or freezer and serve as a quick breakfast or snack throughout the week.
-We also love to pack them in kids lunches.
+We also love to pack them in kids lunches for kindergarten.

-(You may also like my Berry Muffins and Berry Breakfast Cake.)
+(You may also like my Strawberry Cupcakes, Berry Muffins and Berry Breakfast Cake.)

 Your toddler won’t eat?
 Help is here!